-In order to mitigate the risk associated with the price of electricity in the short term, the Issuer is signing long term contracts (PPAs) under the terms of which the price is fixed on an annual basis.
+In order to mitigate the risk associated with the price of electricity in the short term, the Issuer is signing long-term contracts (PPAs) under the terms of which the price is fixed on an annual basis.
 Therefore, the price volatility derived from changes in markets would be limited to the non PPAs contracts.
-On the other side, the evolution of the market price of electricity as well as the new renewable capacity installed affect the PPA liquidity of the market, which could also harden the closing of this kind of agreements.
+On the other side, the evolution of the market price of electricity as well as the new renewable capacity installed has affected the PPA liquidity of the market, which could also harden the closing of this kind of agreements.

-Solaria has also secured more than 1.6 GW under long term PPAs with Repsol, Alpiq, Statkraft, Axpo, Shell, Iberian utility or FIT schemes, as the Spanish and Portuguese auction, which allow to receive a fixed price for a significant part of the energy sold by the new projects.
-Regarding the Portuguese auction, the Government recently announced that the projects under the auction could sell 100% of their production to the pool until June 2024 and that the prices would be adjusted to inflation
+Solaria has also secured 2 GW under long term PPAs with Repsol, Alpiq, Statkraft, Axpo, Shell, Endesa, Iberian utilities, or FIT schemes, as the Spanish and Portuguese auction, which allow to receive a fixed price for a significant part of the energy sold by the new projects.
+Regarding the Portuguese auction, the Government recently announced that the projects under the auction could sell 100% of their production to the spot price in the wholesale market for up to 2 years and that the auction prices would be adjusted to inflation.